tung/ruggrogue/book/hunger-and-regeneration.md

 Hunger impacts the ability for the player to begin or continue resting in place, in the `wait_player` and `auto_run_next_step` functions found in the `src/player.rs` file respectively.
 They both hinge on the value returned by the `hunger::can_regen` function back in the `src/hunger.rs` file.
-It returns a variant of the `hunger::CanRegenResult` enum that can be found at the top of the `src/hunger.rs` file and looks like this:
+It returns a variant of the `hunger::CanRegenResult` enum that can be found at the top of the `src/hunger.rs` file, which looks like this:

 ```rust,ignore
 pub enum CanRegenResult {